Aquanty/rtd-hgs/docs/source/index.rst

 Wells
 ^^^^^

-.. _sec:wells Well domains, can be set up using the following instructions, as outlined in
+| [.. _sec:wells] Well domains, can be set up using the following
+  instructions, as outlined in Section :ref:
-Section :ref:`sec:flow_subsurface_wells`  and in Equation :ref:`part_sat_1d_well` .
-The variable **radius** corresponds to :math:`r_s`, while the pumping rates :math:`Q_w`, use the new boundary condition format as described in
+| and in Equation :ref:
+| .
+The variable **radius** corresponds to :math:`r_s`, while the
+  pumping rates :math:`Q_w`, use the new boundary condition format as described in Section :ref:
-Section :ref:`sec:bndy_cond` .
-Unless the user modifies the default values, all well zones in the domain will be assigned the default properties.
-The default values,
+| .
+Unless the user modifies the default values, all well zones in the
+  domain will be assigned the default properties.
+The default values, Table :ref:
-Table :ref:`tab:saturated_well_defaults` , can be and are recommend to be modified to fit the model application.
+| , can be and are recommend to be modified to fit the model

-.. _tab:saturated_well_defaults
+  application.

+[.. _tab:saturated_well_defaults]

 .. table:: Default values for well properties.